ESA-Datalabs/datalabtools/docs/Adding a wiki entry.md

 ```

 Then go to [the GitHub repo and open a pull request](https://github.com/ESA-Datalabs/datalabtools/compare).
+If you have previously forked the repo, open a pull request and click on 'compare across forks' and select your fork in the 'head repository' dropdown menu.

 ## 5. Wait for the pull request to be merged